opendocsg/slw-judgments-backfill/2008_SGHC_18/report.md

  [W]here a party has failed to set out the material facts in his pleadings, but there is occasioned no surprise to his opponent, a court may, in the interests of justice, permit the point to be taken.

 The authorities have rightly demonstrated that the courts will examine each case on its own facts to determine whether the other party was prejudiced or taken by surprise.
-Goh Phai Cheng JC in _Chua Gek Kuon v Seow Chai Seng_ [1992] 1 SLR 270, at [10] to [13], scrutinised the statement of claim carefully to hold that the defendant was not taken by surprise when the plaintiff adduced evidence of traffic lights at trial even though the statement of claim did not have any reference to traffic lights.
+Goh Phai Cheng JC in _Chua Gek Kuon v Seow Chai Seng_ <span class="citation">[1992] 1 SLR 270</span>, at [10] to [13], scrutinised the statement of claim carefully to hold that the defendant was not taken by surprise when the plaintiff adduced evidence of traffic lights at trial even though the statement of claim did not have any reference to traffic lights.

-58     Recently, in _Main-Line Corporate Holdings Ltd v United Overseas Bank Ltd (First Currency Choice Pte Ltd, third party)_ [2007] 1 SLR 1021, whilst Tay Yong Kwang J held at [75] that a defence
+58     Recently, in _Main-Line Corporate Holdings Ltd v United Overseas Bank Ltd (First Currency Choice Pte Ltd, third party)_ <span class="citation">[2007] 1 SLR 1021</span>, whilst Tay Yong Kwang J held at [75] that a defence

 of innocent infringement must be positively pleaded, he nevertheless considered the issue in the absence of such pleading because “it was alluded to in evidence and can be dealt with without causing injustice to any party” and the “relevant facts are already before the court”.